 If you'd like to help, please take our survey.
 For more information about the MAP program, click here.
 Please contact us if you'd like to be more involved in this process!

-Late last year the Museum received a grant from 4Culture to inventory the artifacts stored on-site.
+Late in 2012 the Museum received a grant from 4Culture to inventory the artifacts stored on-site.
 The grant enabled the Museum to hire two interns from the University of Washington Museology program.
 Seema Gajria and Clare Tally-Foos work at the Museum two days a week poking through every box.
 Their internship lasts 10 weeks and throughout they will be publishing periodic blog posts about the interesting, perplexing, and sometimes even scary things they find.

 January 25, 2013: Henry Moses' Coup Stick

 March 8, 2013: A Blast from the Past!

 May 6, 2013: Brightly Colored and Well Worn

 Museum Receives Grant to Digitize Audio and Film

 The Renton History Museum has received grants from 4Culture and The Next Curve to digitize its collection of audio-taped oral histories and its collection of visual media (8mm, 16mm, Super 8, and video tapes).
 These collections are rich with visual and aural information, but because of their fragility they cannot be easily accessed by researchers or used to enhance exhibits and other programs.
 Many of the visual media have never been seen since they were donated, including rare footage of Renton's short-lived Aire Faire festival.
 Oral histories have been collected since 1966 and include interviews with former Mayor Barbara Shinpoch, an audio tour of the mine sites with a former coal miner, and rare recordings of Duwamish songs.